polterguy/polterguy.github.io/dashboard/configuration/index.md

 ## Sockets configuration

-The `url` setting here allows you to override which URL clients need to use to negotiate a socket channel with your server.
+The `url` setting here allows you to override which URL clients need to use to negotiate a socket channel with your cloudlet.
 You can also completely turn off web sockets entirely here, by changing the value to `null` or remove the section entirely.

 {% include faq.html %}